tapjs/tapjs/src/docs/content/coverage.md

 }
 ```

-## Is it actually impossible to test?
+## Is it _actually_ impossible to cover?
+Or just annoying?

-It is worth thinking carefully about whether it is _actually_
+It is worth thinking carefully about whether it really is
 impossible to test an "impossible" edge case.
 A common policy is
 to require that every `c8 ignore` comment includes a
 justification for _why_ that section of code is untestable.
 (A